LLNL/axom/src/docs/sphinx/dev_guide/bitbucket.rst

     the merge will proceed and you are done.
 If there are conflicts, Bitbucket will indicate this and will not let you merge until all conflicts are resolved.

+    .. important:: **You must run the CZ Bamboo plan 'Build and Test Branch' and verify all tests pass before you merge.**
+                   See :ref:`bamboo-label` for more information.

     The preferred way to resolve conflicts at this point is to go into your topic branch and do the following::